-- 1.1 The City hereby recognizes the International Association of Firefighters Local 2339, as the exclusive representative for the purpose of collective bargaining with respect to wages, hours and terms and conditions of employment for all employees in the bargaining unit. - 1.2 The bargaining unit for which this recognition is accorded includes personnel in the classifications of firefighter, fire engineer, fire lieutenant, employed in the Fire Department of the City of Tallahassee, and specifically excludes Fire Department Chief, Deputy Chief, Division Chief, Battalion Chief, Captain, and non-certified trainees employed by the Fire Department of the City of Tallahassee and all other employees in all other classifications of the City of Tallahassee not specifically included in the unit, professional employees, managerial employees, and confidential employees, as set forth in the order issued by the Florida Public Employees Relations Commission on May 25, 1977 (Order No. 8H-RC-766-1090).
+1.1 The City hereby recognizes the Tallahassee Professional Firefighters, Local 2339, as the exclusive representative for the purpose of collective bargaining with respect to wages, hours and terms and conditions of employment for all employees in the bargaining unit.

+1.2 The bargaining unit for which this recognition is accorded includes personnel in the classifications of firefighter, fire engineer, fire lieutenant, and fire specialist employed in the Fire Department of the City of Tallahassee, and specifically excludes Fire Department Chief, Deputy Chief, Division Chief, Assistant Division Chief, Battalion Chief, Captain, Fire Coordinator, Senior Fire Specialist and non-certified trainees employed by the Fire Department of the City of Tallahassee and all other employees in all other classifications of the City of Tallahassee not specifically included in the unit, professional employees, managerial employees, and confidential employees, as set forth in the order issued by the Florida Public Employees Relations Commission on May 25, 1977 (Order No. 8H-RC-766-1090).